seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Adding to clouds more clouds with his deep sighs;
 But all so soon as the all-cheering sun
 Should in the furthest east begin to draw
-The shady curtains from Aurora’s bed,
+The shady curtains from Aurora's bed,
 Away from the light steals home my heavy son,
 And private in his chamber pens himself,
 Shuts up his windows, locks far daylight out